jeftegoes/AwsOverview/AWS Lambda.md

 # 29. Lambda and CodeDeploy

 - **CodeDeploy** can help you automate traffic shift for Lambda aliases.
-- Feature is integrated within the SAM framework.
+- Feature is integrated within the SAM framework `routing-config`.
 - **Linear:** grow traffic every N minutes until 100%
   - `CodeDeployDefault.LambdaLinear10PercentEvery3Minutes` - Shifts 10 percent of traffic every three minutes until all traffic is shifted.
   - `CodeDeployDefault.LambdaLinear10PercentEvery10Minutes` - Shifts 10 percent of traffic every 10 minutes until all traffic is shifted.